Video on demand

 Television VOD systems can stream content, either through a traditional set-top box or through remote devices such as computers, tablets, and smartphones.
-VOD users can permanently download content to a device such as a computer, digital video recorder (DVR) or a portable media player for continued viewing.
-The majority of cable and telephone company–based television providers offer VOD streaming, whereby a user selects a video programme that begins to play immediately, or downloading to a DVR rented or purchased from the provider, or to a PC or to a portable device for deferred viewing.
+VOD users may also permanently play content to a device such as a computer, digital video recorder (DVR) or, a portable media player for continued viewing.
+The majority of cable and telecommunications company–based television providers offer MOD streaming, whereby a user selects a video programme that begins to play immediately, or downloading to a rented or purchased from the provider, to a device for deferred viewing.

-Streaming media has emerged as an increasingly popular medium of VOD provision.
-Desktop client applications such as the Apple iTunes online content store and Smart TV apps such as Amazon Prime Video allow temporary rentals and purchases of video entertainment content.
+Media has emerged as an increasingly popular medium of VOD provision over downloading,.
+Desktop client applications such as the Android Google Play Store online content store and Smart TV apps such as Amazon Prime Video allow temporary rentals and purchases of video entertainment content.
 Other Internet-based VOD systems provide users with access to bundles of video entertainment content rather than individual movies and shows.
 The most common of these systems, Netflix, Hulu, Disney+, Peacock, HBO Max and Paramount+, use a subscription model that requires users to pay a monthly fee for access to a selection of movies, television shows, and original series.
-In contrast, YouTube, another Internet-based VOD system, uses an advertising-funded model in which users can access most of its video content free of cost but must pay a subscription fee for premium content.
+In contrast, YouTube, another Internet-based VOD system, uses an advertising-funded model in which users can access most of its video content free of charge but must pay a subscription fee for premium content.
 Some airlines offer VOD services as in-flight entertainment to passengers through video screens embedded in seats or externally provided portable media players.

 Functionality

 Downloading and streaming VOD systems provide the user with features of portable media players and DVD players.
-Some VOD systems store and stream programmes from hard disk drives and use a memory buffer to allow the user to fast forward and rewind videos.
+Some VOD systems store and stream programs from internet drives and use a internet buffer to allow the user to fast-forward and rewind videos.
 It is possible to put video servers on local area networks; these can provide rapid responses to users.
 Cable companies have rolled out their own versions of VOD services through apps, allowing television access wherever there is a device that is Internet capable.
-Cable media companies have combined VOD with live streaming services.
-The early-2020s launches of apps from cable companies (e.g. NBC's Peacock, CBS's Paramount+) are attempts to compete with Subscription Video on Demand (SVOD) services because they lack live news and sports content.
-Streaming video servers can serve a wide community via a WAN but responsiveness may be reduced.
+Cable media companies have combined VOD with streaming services.
+The early-2020s launches of apps from cable companies (e.g., NBC's Peacock, CBS's Paramount+) are attempts to compete with subscription video on demand (SVOD) services because they lack live news and sports content.
+Streaming video servers can serve a wide community via a WAN, but responsiveness may be reduced.
 Download VOD services are practical in homes equipped with cable modems or DSL connections.
-Servers for traditional cable and telco VOD services are usually placed at the cable head-end, serving a particular market and cable hubs in larger markets.
-In the telco world, they are placed in either the central office or a newly created location called a Video Head-End Office (VHO).
+Servers for traditional cable and telco VOD services are usually placed at the cable head-end, serving a particular market, and cable hubs in larger markets.
+In the telco world, they are placed in either the central office or a newly created location called a Video Head-End Office (VO).